open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/simulcast.md

          * (https://w3c.github.io/webrtc-pc/#dom-rtcrtpencodingparameters).
          * The following option would create 3 streams with resolutions if browser supports:
          * OriginResolution, OriginResolution/2.0 and OriginResolution/4.0.
-         * For current Firefox, the resolutions must be sorted in descending order.
+         * For current Firefox, the resolutions should be sorted in descending order(reversed sample's option).
          * For current Safari, legacy simulcast is used and the parameters like `rid` won't take effect.
          * Besides `scaleResolutionDownBy`, other `RTCRtpEncodingParameters` can be set
          * if browser supports.